Hand-E-Food/public/python/poker_battle_arena/rules.md

 ### 2. Play

-Play between one and five cards on your outside edge of one of the lanes.
+Play between one and five cards face-down on your outside edge of one of the lanes.
 This is an army.
 The army must conform to one of the formations described in Armies below.
-Jokers are wild cards and can be any suit and number you wish.
-The numbers in a "Straight" cannot wrap, i.e. an Ace is always the highest card and can not be used in a "Straight" with a 2, the lowest card.
+You may look at your face-down armies at any time.

 Unlike common Poker rules, you do not always play five cards.
 Only play the cards that fit the formation, even if it's just one card for a "Single" formation.

-You may play one army each turn.
-You may play an army in any lane, even if the lane already has another of your armies advancing across the battlefield.
+You may play one army in each lane, each turn, even if you have other armies in those lanes already on the battlefield.
 Keep your armies to the left side of the lane that it is in, to help distinguish which armies are yours or your opponent's.